 My Approach to Helping

-I strive to create a therapy experience that is different from traditional therapy - we will get outside, go hiking or walking, listen to the birds, and enjoy the fresh air while we talk.
-As an outdoors woman myself, I believe that nature can help us heal and feel good about ourselves.
+I strive to create an experience that is different from traditional therapy - we will get outside, go hiking or walking, listen to the birds, and enjoy the fresh air while we talk.
+I believe that nature can help us heal and feel good about ourselves.
 Research consistently shows that being outside can help lessen anxiety, increase focus and concentration, lessen depression, feel calmer, and more.
 After my own experiences backpacking and hiking, as well as sharing outdoors experiences with my clients, I firmly believe that one of the first steps to improving our wellbeing is getting outside.
 Being connected to nature helps us feel connected to the world around us, and thus less isolated and less stressed.

 As a therapist, I also believe that problems exist outside of people.
 People need to be empowered rather than shamed as having a problem that is part of them.
 When problems exist separately from our selves, we can get distance from those problems and have the space to grow.